smartcat-labs/spring-cassandra-showcase-application/README.md

 * Use keyspace
 * Execute all SCHEMA migrations

-Showcase is done in lightweight *DDD* fashion, with [onion architecture](http://alistair.cockburn.us/Hexagonal+architecture) in mind. *Adapter* package holds adpters to outside world (Cassandra configuration and implementation of Repository classes). *Domain* package holds domain logic, Value and Entity objects and Repository interface.
+Showcase is done in lightweight *DDD* fashion, with [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) in mind. *adapter* package holds adapters to outside world (Cassandra configuration and implementation of Repository classes). *domain* package holds domain logic, Value and Entity objects and Repository interface.

 #SCHEMA migrations